 All work described below is real.
 Organisations are not named.
 The engagements reflect work since 2016.
-The structural model of EMCS has evolved over that period — services previously contracted as B2B partners within a broader consulting service delivery arrangement are now delivered with the full independence that defines EMCS today.
+The structural model of EMCS has evolved over that period: specifically the change leadership services previously contracted as B2B partners within a broader consulting service delivery arrangement are now delivered with the full independence that defines EMCS today.
 The people, the approach and the standards have been consistent throughout.

 A PE-backed veterinary services group had a technology-led transformation programme that had lost momentum and direction.
 The requirement: reset the programme, rebuild the delivery structure, and restore the confidence of both the portfolio company leadership and the PE board.
 Eight months.
 The programme completed.

-The most comprehensive engagement began before the transaction closed — involvement from due diligence through to full delivery.
+The most comprehensive engagement began before the transaction closed: involvement from due diligence through to full delivery.
 Two parallel SAP implementations in a GxP-regulated pharmaceutical environment, each with the compliance and validation requirements that entails.
 Both delivered.
 Both achieved maximum customer satisfaction scores.
 The engagement ran the full arc: pre-deal diagnosis, statement of work, delivery leadership, supplier management, fractional assurance, clean handover.
-No residual dependency.
-Maximum scores.

 Not every engagement is a multi-year programme.
-A CIO at a PE-backed business had two objectives to deliver by mid-Q2 — a structured continuous improvement programme for IT, and the IT vision translated into an actionable roadmap.
+A CIO at a PE-backed business had two objectives to deliver by mid-Q2: a structured continuous improvement programme for IT, and the IT transformation vision translated into an actionable roadmap.
 Strong team, tight budget, demanding year.
-The constraint wasn’t capability — it was the bandwidth to think clearly at planning stage while everything else kept moving.
+The constraint wasn’t capability, it was the bandwidth to think clearly at planning stage while everything else kept moving.
 The requirement: two to three weeks of senior IT change leadership thinking alongside the CIO and the team.
 Hypothesis-led, remote, working with what was already there rather than arriving with a process to impose.
-Plans agreed, deliverables defined, governance in place, team aligned and ready to execute — in a fraction of the time, at a fraction of the cost, and with no disruption to BAU.
+Plans agreed, deliverables defined, governance in place, team aligned and ready to execute: in a fraction of the time, at a fraction of the cost, and with no disruption to BAU.

 These engagements span different sectors, different situations and different stages of the PE ownership cycle — and different scales.
-What they share: a leadership team under genuine pressure, and a requirement for senior change leadership thinking precisely matched to what the situation actually needed.
-The confidentiality the work requires means this is a selection — there is considerably more behind it.
-These give a sense of the range.
+What they share: a leadership team under genuine pressure, and a requirement for senior change leadership thinking that was precisely matched to what the situation actually needed.

 © 2026 EMCS